siriscac/sarahah_blocker_fb/README.md

 # Sarahah posts Blocker for Facebook - Chrome Extension

-Annoyed by all those Sarahah images on Facebook?
+Annoyed by all those Sarahah images and links on Facebook?
 Use this extension to block them all.

 ## How to install?
 1) Download and Extract the Extension bundle from the [releases](https://github.com/siriscac/sarahah_blocker_fb/releases) section